Monday, 26 January 2026

 First, an update on my Iced Vovo progress.
 This sweet quilt is featured in Jen Kingwell’s new book Gathered, check the link here.
 I don’t have an abundance of subtle pastel small-scale pinks like all those used in the original pattern so, this is a #stashbusting project for me.

 Basically, it's a play on values, and I'm trying not to overthink my choices but working mainly with a scrappy selection of bright mediums.
-I've popped in a healthy dose of pink as a little nod to the original, along with the occasional darker print for contrast and added interest.
+I am trying to use as much pink as possible, a little nod to the original, along with the occasional darker print for contrast and added interest.

 Not all my "lights" are white/cream LVs.
 To add a little more colour, I've also included a few pale solids in pink & green & blue.
 I'm thinking these quieter fabrics are really -ve space, they don’t disappear, but they make everything around them stronger.